unimal-jp/spear/packages/spearly-cms-js-core/README.md

 Params:

 - templateHtml : template html string which using generate the html.
-This html string **SHOULD NOT** contain `cms-single` attributes.
-This mean that pass the innerHTML of element which has `cms-single`.
+This html string **SHOULD NOT** contain `cms-item` attributes.
+This mean that pass the innerHTML of element which has `cms-item`.
 - contentId : Specify the content id want to fetch. or You can specify alias id.

 Return: